 What’s the average time to sell a house in Maryland?

-The average time it takes to sell a house in Maryland in 2020 is 80 days — 45 days to get an offer and an additional 35 days to close.
-This is approximately equal to the national average.
+The average time it takes to sell a house in Maryland in 2021 is 87 days — 52 days to get an offer and an additional 35 days to close.
+This is approximately 11.8% faster than the national average.
 Keep in mind that these are annual averages and the numbers will vary by month and/or season.

 Best time to sell a house in Maryland

-In addition to the average days on market and list price data, we’ve compiled data on the BEST (and worst) time to sell your Maryland house based on what’s most important to you:
+In addition to the average days on market and list price data, we’ve compiled data on the BEST (and worst) times to sell your Maryland house based on what’s most important to you:

 - Fastest Time to Sell: When should you list your home if you’re looking to sell quickly?